sagemath/sagewiki_to_gh-2022-10-10/days73.md

 Distribution of gap of saddle connection for a surface defined on a cubic field!: GRACE PICTURE TO COME

+=== Computing quadratic differentials on tori ===

+people: Charles

+Using Weirstrass function one can find explicit formulas for quadratic differentials on tori1: CHARLES PICTURES TO COME!

 === other projects ===

  * Compute properties of Coxeter or Artin groups (normal forms, ...)